nashville-software-school/bangazon-inc/book-1-orientation/chapters/CLASSES_INTRO.md

 ## Fields

 Much like properties, Fields are use to store values in an object.
 Unlike properties fields are usually private and cannot be accessed outside the object.
-The private data is referred to as "encapsulation".
+The concept of storing private data that is only accessible inside the object is referred to as "encapsulation".

 ```cs
 public class Box {